TuringLang/MCMCChains.jl/docs/src/getting-started.md

 Chains parameters are sorted into sections that represent groups of parameters, see [`MCMCChains.group`](@ref).
-By default, every chain contains a `:parameters` section, to which all unassigned parameters are assigned to.
+By default, every chain contains a `parameters` section, to which all unassigned parameters are assigned to.
 Chains can be assigned a named map during construction:

 ```@example index